 Types of therapy

-If you're having problems with any kind of emotional or mental health issue, a talking treatment could help.
+If you're having problems with any kind of emotional or mental health issue, talking treatment could help.
 Here's our at-a-glance guide to what types of therapy are available.

 What is therapy?

-What are the different types of therapy?
+The different types of therapy?

 We answer all your common questions about counselling in our FAQ article.

-Cognitive behaviour therapy
+Cognitive behaviour therapy or CBT

 Relationship counselling and family therapy